 Creamy Goma Dare Sesame Sauce

-- 1/4 tsp.
-Himalayan pink or sea salt to taste
+- ¼ tsp.
+Himalayan pink salt or sea salt

 - 2 TB fresh squeezed orange juice

 - ¼ cup Vegenaise (vegan mayo, not sweet)